altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/rsu/ug-rsu-agx5e-soc-premium-065b.md

 ## Flashing Binaries

+The following sections describe how to program the HPS binaries generated previously.

 ### Writing Initial RSU Image to QSPI

 1. Make sure to install the QSPI SDM bootcard on the Agilex SoC Development Kit